Welcome to the kitchen with Dadcook!

 Storage:

-In the fridge: If any are left over, you can store the cooked crepes in an airtight container for 1-2 days.
+In the refrigerator: If there are leftovers, you can store the cooked crepes in an airtight container for 1-2 days.

-How to reheat: To maintain the crust, I recommend placing them back in the air fryer at 320°F for 3-4 minutes; you’ll avoid the chewy microwave effect.
+How to reheat: To keep the crust, I recommend passing them again in the air fryer at 320°F for 3-4 minutes; you will avoid the rubbery effect of the microwave.

 Freezing: You can freeze the crepe bases (separated by parchment paper) for up to 2 months.
-I do not recommend freezing them already filled with béchamel, as the sauce might lose its velvety texture once defrosted.
+I do not recommend freezing them already filled with béchamel, as the sauce may lose its velvety texture once thawed.

-Perfect batter: If you notice lumps despite the whisk, pass the mixture with an immersion blender for a few seconds: it will become smooth as silk.
+Perfect batter: If you notice lumps despite the whisk, blend the mixture with an immersion blender for a few seconds: it will become silky smooth.

-The mold trick: When placing the “sausages” in the silicone mold, put them with the “closure” facing down; this way, they won’t open during cooking and will remain compact.
+The mold trick: When you place the “sausage” rolls in the silicone mold, put them with the “seam” facing down; this way they won’t open during cooking and will remain compact.

-Iron pan: If you use the iron pan like I did, make sure it’s well heated before pouring the first ladle to prevent the crepe from sticking.
+The cast-iron pan: If you use a cast-iron pan as I did, make sure it is very hot before pouring the first ladle to prevent the crepe from sticking.

 Variations

-“Crunchy” Variation: Add pistachio crumbs over the béchamel before baking; it pairs wonderfully with the cooked ham and Grana crust.
+“Crunchy” variation: Add chopped pistachio crumbs on top of the béchamel before baking; it pairs wonderfully with the cooked ham and the Grana crust.

-“Smoked” Version: Replace cooked ham with speck or smoked provola (to be chopped into the béchamel) for a stronger flavor.
+“Smoky” version: Replace the cooked ham with speck or smoked provola (to be grated into the béchamel) for a stronger flavor.

 I hope these crepes with my HOMEMADE BÉCHAMEL bring lots of flavor and warmth to your table!

-If you have questions or variations to suggest, write to me in the comments below.
+If you have questions or variations to suggest, write them in the comments below.

-And don’t forget to follow me on DadCook to not miss any of the latest news!
+And don’t forget to follow me on DadCook so you don’t miss upcoming news!

 Frequently Asked Questions (FAQ)